What is the GlobalEd Connector?

 In 2009, Oakes moved to Massachusetts and founded Hunnewell Education Group, an education consulting firm in Natick, MA.
 He and his team have traveled the world seeking qualified students to attend schools and colleges in the US.
 Locally, he continues to assist students find appropriate schools, colleges, gap year and young adult transition programs.

-Oakes currently resides in Wellesley, Massachusetts in suburban Boston with his wife and 2 children.
-He enjoys playing sports, including squash and tennis.
-He also is an avid biker and runner.
+Oakes currently resides in Denver, Colorado with his wife and 2 children.
+He enjoys playing sports, including skiing, hiking, cycling, squash and tennis.
 He is an enthusiastic traveler and a family man.
-Mr. Hunnewell is a member of the National Association of College Admissions Counseling (NACAC), the Higher Education Consultants Association (HECA), the Independent Educational Consultant Association (IECA) and is a Certified Education Consultant (CEP).
-Oakes is on the Board of Trustees at Walnut Hill School, a boarding school for students interested in education and the arts.
+Oakes is a member of the National Association of College Admissions Counseling (NACAC), the Higher Education Consultants Association (HECA), the Independent Educational Consultant Association (IECA) and is a Certified Education Consultant (CEP).
+Oakes has served on the Board of Trustees at Walnut Hill School, a boarding school for students interested in education and the arts and Trinity Education for Excellence Program or TEEP, an urban leadership program.